 The Port of Barcelona has a 2022 Environmental Programme within the framework of its environmental management system.
 It establishes objectives and targets for significant aspects, both direct and indirect, as well as for specific important issues detected in the context analysis and the analysis of risks and opportunities.
-Progress and degree of compliance are tracked by the Environment Committee.
+The Environment Committee tracks progress and degree of compliance.